Foundations of statistics: The likelihood principle

-In common usage, likelihood is often considered synonymous with probability.
-However, according to statistics, this is not the case.
-In statistics, probability refers to variable data given a fixed hypothesis, whereas likelihood refers to variable hypotheses given a fixed set of data.
-For instance, when making repeated measurements with a ruler under fixed conditions, each set of observations corresponds to a probability distribution, and the observations can be seen as a sample from that distribution, following the frequentist interpretation of probability.
-On the other hand, a set of observations can also arise from sampling various distributions based on different observational conditions.
-The probabilistic relationship between a fixed sample and a variable distribution stemming from a variable hypothesis is referred to as likelihood, representing the Bayesian view of probability.
-For instance, a set of length measurements may represent readings taken by observers with specific characteristics and conditions.
+Likelihood is a synonym for probability in common usage.
+In statistics that is not true.
+A probability refers to variable data for a fixed hypothesis while a likelihood refers to variable hypotheses for a fixed set of data.
+Repeated measurements of a fixed length with a ruler generate a set of observations.
+Each fixed set of observational conditions is associated with a probability distribution and each set of observations can be interpreted as a sample from that distribution – the frequentist view of probability.
+Alternatively, a set of observations may result from sampling any of several distributions (each resulting from a set of observational conditions).
+The probabilistic relationship between a fixed sample and a variable distribution (resulting from a variable hypothesis) is termed likelihood – a Bayesian view of probability.
+A set of length measurements may imply readings taken by careful, sober, rested, motivated observers in good lighting.

-Likelihood is a concept that was introduced and developed by Fisher over a span of more than 40 years, although earlier references to the concept exist and Fisher's support for it was not wholehearted.
-The concept was subsequently accepted and substantially revised by Jeffreys.
-In 1962, Birnbaum "proved" the likelihood principle based on premises that were widely accepted among statisticians, although his proof has been subject to dispute by statisticians and philosophers.
-Notably, by 1970, Birnbaum had rejected one of these premises (the conditionality principle) and had also abandoned the likelihood principle due to their incompatibility with the frequentist "confidence concept of statistical evidence."
-The likelihood principle asserts that all the information in a sample is contained within the likelihood function, which is considered a valid probability distribution by Bayesians but not by frequent.
+A likelihood is a probability (or not) by another name that exists because of the limited frequentist definition of probability.
+The likelihood is a concept introduced and advanced by Fisher for more than 40 years (although prior references to the concept exist and Fisher's support was half-hearted).
+The concept was accepted and substantially changed by Jeffreys.
+In 1962 Birnbaum "proved" the likelihood principle from premises acceptable to most statisticians.
+His "proof" has been disputed by statisticians and philosophers.
+Importantly, by 1970 Birnbaum had rejected one of these premises (the conditionality principle) and had also rejected the likelihood principle because they were both incompatible with the frequentist "confidence concept of statistical evidence".
+The likelihood principle says that all of the information in a sample is contained in the likelihood function, which is accepted as a valid probability distribution by Bayesians (but not by frequentists).

-Certain significance tests employed by frequentists are not consistent with the likelihood principle.
-Bayesian, on the other hand, embrace the principle as it aligns with their philosophical standpoint (perhaps in response to frequentist discomfort).
-The likelihood approach is compatible with Bayesian statistical inference, where the posterior Bayes distribution for a parameter is derived by multiplying the prior distribution by the likelihood function using Bayes' Theorem.
-Frequentist interpret the likelihood principle unfavourably, as it suggests a lack of concern for the reliability of evidence.
-The likelihood principle, according to Bayesian statistics, implies that information about the experimental design used to collect evidence does not factor into the statistical analysis of the data.
-Some Bayesian, including Savage, acknowledge this implication as a vulnerability.
+Some (frequentist) significance tests are not consistent with the likelihood principle.
+Bayesians accept the principle which is consistent with their philosophy (perhaps encouraged by the discomfiture of frequentists). "[T]he likelihood approach is compatible with Bayesian statistical inference in the sense that the posterior Bayes distribution for a parameter is, by Bayes's Theorem, found by multiplying the prior distribution by the likelihood function."
+Frequentists interpret the principle adversely to Bayesian as implying no concern about the reliability of evidence.
+"The likelihood principle of Bayesian statistics implies that information about the experimental design from which evidence is collected does not enter into the statistical analysis of the data."
+Many Bayesians (Savage for example) recognize that implication as a vulnerability.

-The likelihood principle's staunchest proponents argue that it provides a more solid foundation for statistics compared to the alternatives presented by Bayesian and frequentist approaches.
-These supporters include some statisticians and philosophers of science.
-While Bayesian recognize the importance of likelihood for calculations, they contend that the posterior probability distribution serves as the appropriate basis for inference.
+The likelihood principle's staunchest supporters claim that it offers a better foundation for statistics than either of the two schools. "[L]ikelihood looks very good indeed when it is compared with these [Bayesian and frequentist] alternatives."
+These supporters include statisticians and philosophers of science.
+While Bayesians acknowledge the importance of likelihood for calculation, they believe that the posterior probability distribution is the proper basis for inference.